dominiclopez391/Comsc-131-Project-Team-2/Specification.md

 giving students a way to organize their notes, a way to create flash cards and practice memorization, time blocks to help organize their weekly schedule, and create study-sessions with other students in their class.

+Non-functional Requirements:

-Non-functional Requirements: The app must be easy and pleasing to use, and overall give the user a satisfying experience.
+The app must be easy and pleasing to use, and overall give the user a satisfying experience.

+The app must be usable in a browser like Firefox or Chrome.

+The app must be easily navigable using a mouse and keyboard.

 ####################